 She founded a children’s clothing brand in her name which has become highly successful.
 She, along with the members of the deposed Greek Royal Family, attend various royal functions across Europe each year.

 Alexandra Natasha Miller was born on 3 October 1972 as the youngest of Robert and Chantal’s three daughters in New York City.
-Like her sisters, most of her childhood was spent in Hong Kong (which at the time was still under British rule until 1997), Paris, and New York.
+Like her sisters, most of her childhood was spent in Hong Kong (which was under British rule until 1997), Paris, and New York.

 Alexandra would spend her post-secondary education at Brown University and Parson’s School of Design while majoring in fashion and art history.

 By 28 October 1995, Alexandra would wed Prince Alexander von Fürstenburg (who was born and raised in New York) in New York City’s Church of St. Ignatius of Loyola.
 At this point, she became Her Serene Highness Princess Alexandra of Fürstenberg.
 The House of Fürstenberg was a noble family mainly in the current Baden-Württemberg area of Germany.

 Together, the couple had two children, Princess Talita Natasha and Prince Tassilo Egon Maximilian.
 However, the fairytale would not last, and Alexandra and Alexander would separate in 2002 and subsequently divorce.
 At this point, Alexandra lost her style of Serene Highness and the title of Princess.

 The former royal currently works as a furniture designer, as well as image director for the famous American brand, Diane von Fürstenberg (founded by her former mother-in-law, Diane von Fürstenberg).
 She also founded her own furniture brand, Alexandra von Fürsetnburg.